Modular interpretation of a non-reductive Chow quotient: Introduction

 \subsection{Background and motivation}

-As an ``elementary'' example of his Geometric Invariant Theory (GIT), Mumford provided a family of compactifications $(\PP^1)^n\quotient_L \SL_{2}$ of the space $M_{0,n}$ of $n$ distinct points on the projective line $\PP^1$ up to projectivity by considering the diagonal action of $\SL_{2}$; these depend on the choice of a linearization $L$, which amounts to a specified rational weight for each point \cite[Chapter 3]{GIT}.
-Kapranov later studied a new kind of quotient, admitting a morphism to all GIT quotients, called the Chow quotient; this is the closure in the relevant Chow variety of the space of algebraic cycles associated to generic orbit closures \cite[Theorem 0.4.3]{Kapranov-chow}.
-In the case of $n$ points on the line, this is the Chow quotient $(\PP^1)^n\ChowQ\SL_{2}$ which Kapranov proved is isomorphic to the ubiquitous Grothendieck-Knudsen compactification $\M_{0,n}$ \cite[Theorem 4.1.8]{Kapranov-chow} (see also \cite{Giansiracusa-Gillam}).
-Consequently, one has natural birational morphisms $\M_{0,n} \rightarrow (\PP^1)^n\quotient_L \SL_{2}$ which have been useful in various contexts \cite{Alexeev-Swinarski, Hu-symplectic, Fakhruddin, Bolognesi}.
+As an ``elementary'' example of his Geometric Invariant Theory, Mumford provided a family of compactifications of the space of $n$ distinct points in projective space up to projectivity \cite[Chapter 3]{GIT}.
+Kapranov later studied a new kind of quotient, the Chow quotient, defined as the closure in the relevant Chow variety of the space of algebraic cycles associated to generic orbit closures \cite{Kapranov-chow}.
+His main example $(\PP^d)^n\ChowQ\SL_{d+1}$ provides a finer compactification than Mumford's of point configurations in $\PP^d$, and in the case $d=1$ this quotient is isomorphic to the ubiquitous Grothendieck-Knudsen compactification $\M_{0,n}$ \cite[Theorem 4.1.8]{Kapranov-chow} (see also \cite{Giansiracusa-Gillam}).
+Thus Kapranov's spaces $(\PP^d)^n\ChowQ\SL_{d+1}$ are seen as higher-dimensional generalizations of $\M_{0,n}$; they appear in a variety of settings (e.g., \cite{Keel-Tevelev-chow, Hacking-Keel-Tevelev-hyperplane, Alexeev-weighted, Lafforgue}).

-Kapranov's investigation in \cite{Kapranov-chow} focused primarily on a higher-dimensional generalization: the Chow quotient $(\PP^d)^n\ChowQ\SL_{d+1}$ compactifying the space of $n$ general points in $\PP^d$ up to projectivity.
-By identifying these points with their dual hyperplanes, these quotients can also be viewed as compact moduli spaces of hyperplane arrangements.
-This perspective proved fruitful for exploring compactifications of moduli spaces of higher-dimensional objects and their relation to the (log) minimal model program \cite{Keel-Tevelev-chow, Hacking-Keel-Tevelev-hyperplane, Alexeev-weighted}.
-Indeed, moduli spaces of stable pairs and the log minimal model program both focus on varieties together with a specified boundary divisor \cite{Alexeev-icm}, so the hyperplanes provide the divisorial boundary in projective space.
-Unfortunately, for $d > 1$ these Chow quotients do not possess many of the nice properties of the $d=1$ case $(\PP^1)^n\ChowQ\SL_{2} \cong \M_{0,n}$, as the above-cited authors have shown.